 The F-POD app includes a lot of display, filtering and exporting options.

-Hopefully this will be useful in learning your way round this beast!
+Hopefully this guide will be useful in learning your way round this beast!

 Getting your data from the SD card